Flashiest isn’t always best. Keep it simple.

 The previous versions of the websites made extensive use of Flash and JavaScript.
-Some of their biggest customers, who operate behind a security wall that bans JavaScript, could not use the site or see any the links.
+Some of their biggest customers (e.g. government offices) operated behind a security wall that banned JavaScript, and workers could not use the site or see any the links.
 And neither site was getting much traffic.
-Search engine robots cannot navigate JavaScript links either.
+Search engine robots could not navigate JavaScript links either.
+(2017: This has improved somewhat.)

 It is easy to forget that many people working in institutional environments do not have the latest in computer equipment.
 Some are stuck with older operating systems, obsolete browsers, and high levels of security.
 Reasons may include: